-Before the 2007 financial crisis, collateral management was just a simple, cash-denoted process to insure firms against the risk of default by their counterparties.
+Before the 2007 financial crisis, collateral management was just a simple, cash-denoted process to ensure firms against the risk of default by their counterparties.
 But, regulatory aftershocks in the form of European Market Infrastructure Regulation (EMIR), Dodd-Frank’s Title VII and the Alternative Investment Fund Managers Directive (AIMFD) disrupted traditional cash models for collateralization.

-New laws require that banks fund deals over longer terms, while holding more capital against unsecured trades.
+New laws require that banks fund deals over longer terms while holding more capital against unsecured trades.

 In the OTC derivatives market, collateral management has become more than a risk-management tool – it’s a strategic process to drive profitability.